AmineM89/Recommander_system_on_dynamic_graphs/README.md

 - Extending experiments to other dynamic graph models.
 - Investigating additional augmentation techniques for cold start.
 - Exploring adversarial training to counteract noisy edges.

-## References
-See the [full paper](https://github.com/user-attachments/files/18648354/recommander.systems.pdf) for detailed methodology and experimental results.